 Keith Richards, rock star, Rolling Stones.
 He was expelled from high school.
 He has never attended college.

-Rihanna, ne Robyn Rihanna Fenty, the richest female singer in America, actress.
+Rihanna, nee Robyn Rihanna Fenty, the richest female singer in America, actress.
 At the age of 15, she formed a singing trio in Barbados.
 At the age of 16, she went to live with songwriter Evan Rogers and his wife in Connecticut.
 Also at the age of 16, she signed a singing contract with Def Jam records.
 She has not yet attended college, but she is already worth over $600 million!